The Littlest Elf

 The Lollipop Book Club is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-Christmas is a special time of year for young children whose imaginations are overflowing with images of busy little elves.
+Christmas is a special time of year for young children whose imaginations are overflowing with images of busy little helper.
 Whimsical thoughts of these endearing creatures working day and night in Santa's workshop fill the minds of hopeful kids with long Christmas wish lists.
-Reading children's picture books about elves is a wonderful way to embrace the magic of the season.
+Reading about these tiny helpers is a wonderful way to embrace the magic of the season.
 And maybe it will teach your kids to appreciate the effort that goes into the beautifully wrapped presents under the Christmas tree.

 The History of Elves